Global Agenda for Cyber Capacity Building

 CCB research agenda

 In discussing the challenges faced by the GFCE community, it became increasingly clear that knowledge gaps existed and the GFCE could potentially address these gaps.
 To help the capacity building community design and run effective projects, a new pillar of the GFCE Working Groups was thus introduced in 2020.
 Through the Working Groups, knowledge gaps and research that would be useful and that may help the community achieve their strategic and operational goals are being identified.
 The GFCE is collecting and prioritizing these research needs into a Global Cyber Capacity Building Research Agenda.
 This also responds to the call of the GFCE Community for a flexible mechanism that would help them identify common research requirements and generate targeted research relevant to ongoing GFCE work and Member’s activities.
-The Global Cyber Capacity Building Research Agenda 2021 draft is available for download here.
+The Global Cyber Capacity Building Research Agenda 2022 is available for download here.

 GFCE members and partners can collaborate by putting forward initiatives focusing on global cyber capacity building.
 The purpose of the GFCE initiatives is to address cyber capacity building challenges by bringing together resources such as knowledge and expertise.